Exercise increases cancer survival

 Go To: How much exercise reduces the risk of mortality in breast cancer, prostate cancer and colorectal cancer?

-9. Exercise can strengthen your bones.
+10. Exercise can strengthen your bones.
 Weight-bearing exercise is particularly relevant and beneficial to older people and people with cancers like multiple myeloma, or any cancer that might spread to the bones.
 Using weights helps increase bone density.
 In 2017, research from North Carolina School of Medicine showed that even aerobic exercise could strengthen bones by burning fat in the bone marrow and stimulating bone density.

-10. Exercise reduces levels of depression in people with cancer.
+11. Exercise reduces levels of depression in people with cancer.
 Depression can play a major part in cancer, not just because patients may feel they are doomed, or may feel all treatments are a waste of time.
-Depression can cause you to lose the fight!
+Depression can cause you to lose the cancer fight!
 Doctors often prescribe drugs, but there is now a convincing body of evidence showing that exercise can reduce depression.
 For example, the Australian Hunt study, which followed over 36,000 people for 11 years, showed that just 1 hour of exercise per week had a major impact on reducing depression.

 Keep moving - get puffed!

 The concept of vigorous, sweaty exercise is fast being replaced by a view that people touched by cancer are better to do LIGHT to MODERATE exercise almost every day.
-For example, a brisk walk for 40 minutes to 1 hour, where at some point you get puffed - you need to be slightly out of breath for about 20 minutes.
+For example, a brisk walk for 45 minutes to 1 hour, where at some point you get puffed - you need to be slightly out of breath for about 20 minutes.

 This moderate exercise takes oxygen to all the internal organs, whereas extreme exercise - going for a 5 mile run every day, marathons etc., sees the body demand the oxygen for brain, heart and muscles and often starve the organs.
 Equally, strenuous exercise produces more dangerous free radicals.

-Tai Chi and yoga have been shown in research to produce the hormones (endorphins) that reduce cortisol.
+Tai Chi and yoga have both been shown in research to produce the hormones (endorphins) that reduce cortisol.
 Meditation after exercise has been shown to produce hormones called opioids which are extremely health corrective.

 Keep moving.
 All the latest research shows that while an hour of exercise every morning is good news, sitting down for the rest of the day is bad for you.